Digital Mission Engineering (DME): Constellation Design and Coverage (Part 1 of 4)

 Syncing the results to STK using the pre-computed trade study

 Use the following steps if you used the pre-computed trade study.
-Out of the runs that met all the criteria of the trade study, run 192 had the lowest semi major axis (7637.40 km).
+Out of the runs that met all the criteria of the trade study, run 192 had the lowest semi-major axis (7637.40 km).

-1. Extend the Analysis menu.
+1. Select the Analysis menu.

-2. Extend the Analyzer menu.
+2. Select the Analyzer menu.

 4. Ensure the following values are set in the Components list: